operantnetworks/ndn-ind/INSTALL.md

 Development Prerequisites
 =========================
-These steps are only needed to do development of NDN-CPP code and update the build system.
+These steps are only needed to do development of NDN-IND code and update the build system.
 First follow the Prerequisites above for your platform.

 ## OS X 10.9, OS X 10.10.2, OS X 10.11, macOS 10.12, macOS 10.13 and macOS 10.14